Annual Salary

 You'll usually need:

-You could take a college qualification to help you get a job as a junior personal assistant.
-Courses include:
+You could study for a college qualification, which may help you to get a job as a junior executive assistant or personal assistant.

 You'll usually need:

-You could find a temporary job to get administration experience.
+You could find a temporary job through a personal or executive assistant recruitment agency to get administration experience.
 You could then apply for permanent roles.

-If you're already working as an administrator or secretary, you could become a personal assistant through company training and promotion.
+If you're already working as a business support administrator or secretary, you could move into this role through company training and promotion.

-You could do training courses with a private training provider or through a professional body like the Institute of Administrative Management.
+You could do training courses with a private training provider before applying for work.

-You may find some useful courses in The Skills Toolkit.
+You can find some useful IT courses in The Skills Toolkit that help to develop those skills.

-You can find out more about working and training in business administration from the Institute of Administrative Management.
+You can find out more about a career as an executive assistant from the Institute of Administrative Management and the Executive and Personal Assistants Association.

-If you have specific industry knowledge like legal, medical or financial, you could take on specialist PA roles.
+If you have specific industry knowledge like legal, medical or financial expertise, you could take on specialist executive assistant roles or become a company secretary.

 You'll need: